-Resolved: The United States federal government should substantially increase its economic and/or diplomatic engagement with the People's Republic of China.
+Resolved: The United States federal government should substantially increase its funding and/or regulation of elementary and/or secondary education in the United States.

-- 3. Time Schedule and Procedures: - a.
+3. Time Schedule and Procedures:

+a.
 Tardiness or Absence: No debate shall start unless both members of both teams are present.
 If any debater is absent, the chairman shall wait five minutes for his/her appearance.
 If still absent, the team of which the debater is a member shall forfeit the debate to the other team.
 If members of both teams are absent, the debate shall be annulled and in determining the final ranking of the teams, both shall be charged with the loss of the debate.